dkpro/dkpro.github.io/pages/contributing.md

 ### How to make contributions

-Contributions should be submitted by opening an issue on the (GitHub) issue tracker of the project to which you wish to contribute.
-Describe the bug you fix or the feature that you provide and attach your changes as a diff file.
+Contributions should be submitted by sending a [pull request](https://help.github.com/articles/using-pull-requests/) to the project to which you wish to contribute.
+If your contribution addresses an existing bug or feature request listed in the project's issue tracker, please reference it.
+(If not, consider opening a new issue before sending your pull request.)

 Prolific contributors may eventually be granted write access to the code repositories.
 Access to the repositories is granted on a per-project basis.